-The Mizel Museum’s events for Denver area students are engaging and meaningful.
+The Mizel Museum’s programs and events for Denver area students are engaging and meaningful.
 Programs are based on the theme that lies at the heart of our permanent exhibit 4,000 Year Road Trip: Gathering Sparks—tikkun olam.
 “Gathering sparks” is often understood to be the origin of tikkun olam, which is Hebrew for “healing the world.”
-By promoting civic engagement in fun and creative ways, we hope to inspire students to live and grow in the spirit of tikkun olam.
+By promoting civic engagement, lessons of the Holocaust, diversity and multicultural issues, we hope to inspire students to live and grow in the spirit of tikkun olam.

-Guided tours of 4,000 Year Road Trip: Gathering Sparks, an interactive gallery tour that values students’ ideas and questions, promoting critical thinking, creativity and observation skills.
+Our permanent exhibit is a dynamic journey through art, artifacts and multimedia that narrates and illuminates Jewish history and culture.
+Our interactive gallery tour values students’ ideas and questions, promoting critical thinking, creativity and observation skills.
 Available daily.

-Bridges of Understanding, Mizel Museum’s traveling exhibits and associated programming that serve as a catalyst for intercultural learning through interactive presentations of unique themes from African, African-American, Asian Pacific, Hispanic/Latino, Jewish, Muslim and Native American cultures.
+Mizel Museum’s traveling exhibits and associated programming serve as a catalyst for intercultural learning through interactive presentations of unique themes from African, African-American, Asian Pacific, Hispanic/Latino, Jewish, Muslim and Native American cultures.

 To schedule a tour, enhancement program or in-class presentation email Penny Nisson or call (303) 749-5016.